Daiso to close store at 100 AM mall

 Following the upcoming closure, Daiso still has 32 physical outlets in Singapore.
 Earlier in July, Daiso closed its store at Kinex in Tanjong Katong.

-Daiso, known for selling its products at at flat rate of $2, started charging goods and services tax in April 2022.
+Daiso, known for selling its products at a flat rate of $2, started charging goods and services tax in April 2022.

 That month, the Japanese megastore also announced that it would implement a 15-tier pricing system.